ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 ## Other changes

+### Customer Data Platform (CDP) configuration

+In this release, the CDP configuration becomes more generic and allows us to support other transport types accepted by CDP.
+Currently, only `stream_file` transport is supported and can be initialized from the configuration.

+Ibexa v4.5 adds the abstraction that allows you to implement other transport types from third parties.
+For more information, see [CDP configuration](https://doc.ibexa.co/en/4.5/cdp/cdp_activation/#configuration).

 ### API improvements

 #### REST API for company accounts

-This release adds new endpoints that will allow you to manage companies in your platform with REST API:
+This release, adds new endpoints that will allow you to manage companies in your platform with REST API:

 - GET  `/corporate/companies/{companyId}/members` - supports filtering, sorting, and pagination
 - POST `/corporate/companies/{companyId}/members` - creates new member in a company